samareshbera/samareshbera.github.io/_pages/about.md

 Recent News
 ----------
+* "Availability-Aware VNF Placement for uRLLC Applications in MEC-Enabled 5G Networks" got accepted for presentation in **IEEE ANTS 2023**.

 * I have been elevated to <i>Senior Member, IEEE</i>.

 * Our proposal to set up a 5G use case lab at IIT Jammu under the scheme "100 5G Use Case Labs" by the Department of Telecommunications (DoT), Govt. of India has been selected for funding.